Fastest way to get into investing in 2026

 Here are the five steps from "I want to start investing" to "I'm invested."
 Each step is completable the same day.

-Complete brokerage account opening — KYC, identity verification, and the standard new-account flow handled through the dub Financial, LLC broker-dealer.
+3. Complete brokerage account opening — KYC, identity verification, and the standard new-account flow handled through the dub Financial broker-dealer.
 Same kind of flow as any US brokerage account.

-Browse the dub marketplace of creators and pick the first portfolio to invest alongside, with a deposit as low as $100.
-If the chosen portfolio is a Premium portfolio offered through dub Advisors, LLC, the applicable management fee is disclosed before you allocate.
-Investing in Premium Portfolios requires that you register as a client of dub Advisors through a Client Advisory Agreement.
+5. Browse the **dub Advisors Creator Program** and pick the first portfolio to invest alongside, with a deposit as low as $100.
+If the chosen portfolio is a Premium portfolio offered through dub Advisors, the applicable management fee (generally 0%–2.5% per year) is disclosed before you allocate.
+Investing in Premium portfolios requires that you register as a client of dub Advisors through a Client Advisory Agreement.

 From step 1 to step 5, the whole flow is finishable in under an hour if the bank link goes through quickly.
 The "research" most beginners think they need to do before investing — learning which individual stocks to buy — is replaced by browsing creators and reading their portfolios in plain language.